Tuesday 29 June 2021, 11:00-12:15 (CET)

 - Alfonc Rakaj, Researcher at Institute for Political Studies, Albania,

 - Donika Emini, Executive Director of the Civikos Platform, Kosovo,

 - Irena Rajchinovska Pandeva, Associate Professor at Faculty of Law Iustinianus Primus, “Ss.
 Cyril and Methodius” University in Skopje, North Macedonia.

-The discussion will be moderated by Johannes Pollak, Director of and Professor of Political Science at the Webster Vienna Private University, Austria, and co-editor of TEPSA’s book series “The Future of Europe: Views from the Capitals”.
+The discussion was moderated by Johannes Pollak, Director of and Professor of Political Science at the Webster Vienna Private University, Austria, and co-editor of TEPSA’s book series “The Future of Europe: Views from the Capitals”.